HopkinsIDD/flepimop-documentation/gitbook/gempyor/output-files.md

 `parameter`: The outcome parameter to which the intervention applies.

-`reduction`: The values in this column are the reduction values of the intervention parameters, which apply to the given parameter in a given geoid.
+`reduction`: The values in this column are the reduction values of the intervention parameters, which apply to the given parameter in a given subpop.
 Note that these are strictly reductions **(see description on other page?)**; thus a negative value corresponds to an increase in the parameter, while a positive value corresponds to a decrease in the parameter.&#x20;

 ## SEED (Model initial conditions and seeding values)